meta-llama/prompt-ops/README.md

 ### Simple Workflow

-1. **Start with your prompt**: Take your existing prompt that works with other LLMs
+1. **Start with your system prompt**: Take your existing system prompt that works with other LLMs
-2. **Prepare your dataset**: Create a JSON file with query-answer pairs for evaluation and optimization
+2. **Prepare your dataset**: Create a JSON file with query-response pairs for evaluation and optimization
 3. **Configure optimization**: Set up a simple YAML file with your dataset and preferences
 4. **Run optimization**: Execute a single command to transform your prompt
 5. **Get results**: Receive a Llama-optimized prompt with performance metrics

-### Requirements

-To get started with llama-prompt-ops, you'll need:

-- Existing Prompt: Your existing prompt that you want to optimize for Llama models
-- Existing Query-Response Dataset: A JSON file containing query-response pairs for evaluation and optimization (see [example dataset](use-cases/facility-synth/facility_v2_test.json))
-- Configuration File: A config file (config.yaml) specifying model behavior, parameters, and optimization details (see [example configuration](configs/facility-simple.yaml))

 ## Quick Start (5 minutes)